alcesleo/OptimizeSiteExercise/README.md

 ### Reflections

 Over half of the remaining download size is gone!
-I should have done this the first time, but I made put it here to keep everything nice and in chronological order.
+I should have done this the first time, but I put it here to keep everything nice and in chronological order.

 Filesize really doesn't affect the speed on this blazing network, but I'm still satisfied.